mrahhal/blog/posts/2023-05-14-offset-vs-keyset-pagination/post.md

 Here are a few common use cases that would benefit the most out of keyset pagination:

 - Infinite scrolling (ex. social network feeds such as twitter)
-- An ever growing list of records that you want to be able to access fully (ex.
+- An ever growing list of records that you want to be able to fully access (ex.
 GitHub commits)

 On the other hand, and in contrast to offset pagination, keyset pagination proves more difficult to implement and to generally work with.
 It's also less intuitive to understand.
 In addition, the particular predicate inside `WHERE` also changes for the same logical query depending on whether you're doing an after or before seek, leading to more complexity.
 That said, a well made library can greatly shrink that difficulty difference between offset and keyset to practically zero.

 What about the unstable pagination problem that afflicted offset pagination?
 In keyset pagination, if your keyset consists of immutable columns (columns that don't change, ex. `Created` + `Id`), then stable pagination is guaranteed.
 You'll never skip over or see duplicated data as you navigate pages.
 Depending on your requirements, this could be yet another major advantage.

-From a user perspective, here is an example of how a user will interact with a keyset paginated page.
+From a user perspective, here is an example of how a user will interact with a keyset paginated page:

 <img src="./assets/keyset-bar.png" width="120" />

-This second example is from GitHub's commits page.
+This second example is from GitHub's commits page:

 <img title="GitHub commits" src="./assets/keyset-bar-github.png" width="120" />